KastnerRG/Read_the_docs/docs/project6.rst

 4) Block Matrix Multiplication (BMM)
 ------------------------------------

 Block matrix multiplication is a common way to expose parallelism by loading and operating on blocks of the A and B matrices.
 Here is a BMM implementation in DPC++ `BMM_DPCPP.zip <https://bitbucket.org/akhodamoradiUCSD/237c_data_files/downloads/BMM_DPCPP.zip>`_.
 It is based on this `OpenCL implementation <https://www.intel.com/content/www/us/en/programmable/support/support-resources/design-examples/design-software/opencl/matrix-multiplication.html>`_, which provides good background on blocking and how the design leverages it for parallel execution.
 The implementation has the ability to change the block size and unrolling factor.
-We call these "knobs" since they can be changed to "tune" the dessign to the problem at hand.
+We call these "knobs" since they can be changed to "tune" the design to the problem at hand.

 Your goal is to change these *knobs* and observe their effects.
 After a few steps, you should see trends for each knob.
 You should use the results from previous steps to make *better* adjustments.